ibm-cloud-docs/speech-to-text/language-corpora.md

 ## Deleting a corpus from a custom language model
 {: #deleteCorpus}

 Use the `DELETE /v1/customizations/{customization_id}/corpora/{corpus_name}` method to remove an existing corpus from a custom language model.
-When it deletes the corpus, the service removes any OOV words associated with the corpus from the custom model's words resource unless
+When it deletes the corpus, the service removes any OOV words that are associated with the corpus from the custom model's words resource unless

 -   The word was also added by another corpus.
 -   The word has been modified in some way with the `POST /v1/customizations/{customization_id}/words` or `PUT /v1/customizations/{customization_id}/words/{word_name}` method.